Skip to main content

 HTTP p99 @QPS=10008.75~10.92ms (varies by scenario)Within measurement error

-Significance for AI/ML Real-Time Inference Workloads
+Implications for AI/ML Real-Time Inference Workloads

-• L7 network policies (HTTP path/method-based filtering)
+• L7 Network Policies (HTTP path/method-based filtering)

-• FQDN-based egress policies (domain name-based external access control)
+• FQDN-based Egress Policies (domain name-based external access control)

 • Bandwidth Manager (QoS control for extreme UDP workloads)